 By means of an embedded dry contact output, the EquaLink system is capable of tripping the battery breaker in the event of thermal runaway.
-Automatic battery disconnection is possible, given the presence of a GX_R_AUX relay, which trips the battery breaker when user defined parameters are met.
+Automatic battery disconnection is possible, with the optional BM-AUX relay, which trips the battery breaker when user defined parameters are met.

 Because it monitors key battery parameters and set thresholds, EquaLink is able to provide advance warning (via audio, video, and network messages) of system events that require attention.

 EquaLink monitors system data and environmental parameters (temperature, humidity, hydrogen gas concentration, acid fill level, DC current, dry contacts, etc.).
 Alerts can be set up, and this information can be accessed via multiple communications systems.

 EquaLink is designed to monitor and optimize lead-acid and other battery types in a given battery system.